In Aug 2021, Medium launched a new referral program.

 - Not all members remain on the platform.

-- Medium can change their referral policy any time.
+- Medium can change its referral policy at any time.

-- Most of my stories are not written search-enginges-first.
+- Most of my stories are not written search-engines-first.

 - 10M views in 2 years would already make you ~$5,000-$10,000/mo…

-- 18 referred members is too small sample size to draw accurate conclusions.
+- 18 referred members is too small a sample size to draw accurate conclusions.

 - The number of referrals may vary based on the niche.

 - The number of referrals varies based on whether the traffic is mostly internal or external.